Checklist for Securing Your Personal Devices

 - Create a different password for your Tufts account and don't save in any web browser

-- Tufts Secure Wireless - only use the Tufts_Secure network for WiFi
+- Only use the Tufts_Secure network for WiFi

-- Antivirus - Install antivirus software, and enable automatic scan https://access.tufts.edu/antivirus
+- Install antivirus software and enable automatic scans

-- Auto-updates - Set Operating System (OS), web browsers and key applications to auto-update and restart your deice daily
+- Set Operating System (OS), web browsers and key applications to auto-update and restart your device daily

-- Back-up - Back-up data in a location off of your device.
-You can use Tufts Box https://tufts.box.com
+- Back-up data in a location off of your device.
+You can use Tufts Box.

 5 Basic Rules for Securing your Devices